ay0408/DP-trio-TDT/README.md

 Supplements.pdf contains detailed proofs, detailed description of our datasets, and other information about our methods.

 ### Note
-For details of our releasing methods, please see our paper entitles "Efficient Differentially Private Methods for a Transmission Disequilibrium Test in GWAS".
+For details of our releasing methods, please see our paper entitles "Efficient Differentially Private Methods for the Transmission Disequilibrium Test in Genome Wide Association Studies".

 ### Contact
 Akito Yamamoto